alfnielsen/MessageBridgeJS/README.md

 - onSuccess // not recommended for most use cases
 - onError // not recommended for most use cases
 - timeout // set timeout for this request (overrides bridge timeout\*)
+- module // info that the server can use

+// advanced options:

+- resolveCancelledForNonTracked?: boolean
+- sendCancelled?: boolean
+- callOnErrorOnCancelledRequest?: boolean
+- callOnSuccessOnCancelledRequest?: boolean
+- allowResponseOnCancelled?: boolean

 \*_The bridge options has NO timeout as default_